brycematsuda/shuffled-playlist-generator/README.md

 ...
 ```

-Actual .m3u validation may be implemented at a later date.
+Stricter extended m3u validation may be added in the future.

 Usage
 ===========================